aloz/esl2http/README.md

 ![](ProjectFiles/README-esl2http-er.png)

 Self-documented datatables and columns (I think)
+- The tables structure tends to the 1st normal form, with imaging an entity, that is unique;
+- Foreign keys, check constraints, unique constraints - to provide the data integrity;
-All the timestamps are in UTC
+- All the timestamps are in UTC;
-`e-` fields are generated columns with parsed event values from `event-jsonb`.
+- `e-` fields are generated columns with parsed event values from `event-jsonb`;
-`e-event-date` contains the primary event date in UTC, generated from Unix timestamp.
+- `e-event-date` contains the primary event date in UTC, generated from Unix timestamp;

-As a usually I do prefer to create indexes on each fields for a future extentions.
+_As a usually I do prefer to create indexes on each fields for a future extentions.
 In a little tables indexing cost on insert/update is almost nothing.
-But if to create index in a future, when a lot of rows - it could be too expensive with locking, event if Postgres can provide two steps indexing.
+But if to create index in a future, when a lot of rows - it could be too expensive with locking, event if Postgres can provide two steps indexing._
 TODO
 #
 #### Before you begin